lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 - The flash protocol controller [memory protection]({{< relref "#memory-protection" >}}) errors back all controller initiated operations.
 - The host-facing tlul adapter errors back all host initiated operations.
 - The flash physical controller completes any existing stateful operations (program or erase) and drops all future flash transactions.
-- The flash protocol controller arbiter completes any existing software issued commands and enters an invalid state where no new transactions can be issued.
+- The flash protocol controller arbiter completes any existing software issued commands and enters a disabled state where no new transactions can be issued.

 ### Flash Physical Controller